ComputeCanada/magic_castle/README.md

 ## How Magic Castle Works

 This software project integrates multiple parts that come into play at different steps of spawning the cluster.
 The following list enumerates the steps involved in order for users to better grasp what is happening when they create clusters.

 We will refer to the user of Magic Castle as the operator.

-1. After downloading the latest release of the cloud provider of choice and adapting the Terraform `main.tf` file, the operator launches `terraform apply` and accepts the proposed plan.
+1. After downloading the latest release of the cloud provider of choice and adapting the main configuration file, the operator launches Terraform and accepts the proposed plan.

-2. Terraform fetches the template hieradata yaml file from the puppet-magic_castle repo indicated by `puppetenv_git`.
-The version of that file corresponds to the value of `puppetenv_rev`.
-This template is read by terraform and variable placeholders are replaced by the values inferred from the values prescribed in `main.tf`.
+2. Terraform fetches the template hieradata yaml file from the Puppet configuration management repository.
+This template is read by Terraform and variable placeholders are replaced by the values inferred from the values prescribed in main configuration file.

 3. Terraform communicates with the cloud provider REST API and requests the creation of the virtual machines.

 4. For each virtual machine creation request, Magic Castle provides a [cloud-init](https://cloudinit.readthedocs.io/en/latest/) file.
 This file is used to initialize the virtual machine base configuration and installs puppet agent.
-The cloud-init file of the management node (`mgmt1`) also installs and configures a puppetmaster.
+The cloud-init file of the management node (`mgmt1`) also installs and configures a Puppet primary server.

-5. The puppet agents communicate with the puppetmaster to retrieve and apply their configuration based on their hostnames.
+5. The Puppet agents communicate with the Puppet primary server to retrieve and apply their configuration based on their hostnames.

 ## Talks, slides and videos